veegres/ivory/README.md

-# Ivory (postgres/patroni cluster management tool)
+# Ivory (postgres / patroni cluster management tool)

 Ivory is an open-source project which is designed to simplify and visualize work with postgres clusters.
 Initially, this tool was developed to simplify the life of developers who, in their work, maintain postgres, but